 An interview with Fen…Thursday, April 3, 2014 Category: Blog

 Hi Marcus, thanks for the interview and it’s great to hear that you appreciate our music.
 Fen is a band born back in 2006 by myself on guitar/vocals, Grungyn on bass/vocals and Theutus playing drums.
-Our goal was simply to produce the type of extreme metal we wanted to hear ourselves – no boundaries, no preconceptions, just three friends working on music as a pure sense of expression.
+Our goal was simply to produce the type of extreme metal we wanted to hear ourselves – no boundaries, no preconceptions, just three friends working on music as a pure sense of expression on this agency.
 We’d been in bands before and felt a little burned out with the ‘rules’ of black metal – we wanted to create something more reflective and progressive, blending the fundaments of the genre with soundscapes from shoegaze, post-rock and ambient.

 We’ve been through a lot over the last eight years – we’ve released three albums, toured and had a few line-up changes.
 Nevertheless, the core impulse to write this music is as powerful as it was when we started and with our newest member Derwydd (drums) on board, I think we are stronger than ever.